 - Template Color – the colors in the template you are working with.

 - Brand Colors – that you have entered into your brand kit in Easil.

 - Image Colors – pulled in from the image featured in your design… color palette generated!

-I will often use this tool to find colors to use for headings or subheadings (or for any text that I want to “pop” and stand out).
+You can use this tool to find colors to use for headings or subheadings (or for any text that you want to “pop” and stand out).
 Easil will intuitively pull in a nice range of colors to choose from for every image, so I love how reliable it is each time I use it.

 I use Color Palette Generators in DIY Design on a daily basis.
 They are as important to me as my Color Picker tool, so I hope you have fun adding them to your toolkit, too!